EloiStree/2025_01_01_ServerIsTheClientsBroadcaster/README.md

 User -> Server: Return sign message with RSA or ECC
 Server: Verify the user if false stop websocket connection and suspicion point.
 Server -> User: Connection established return the auth index of the RSA key

+To configure:
+- accept bytes info from target.
+  - No: Close connection or ignore
+  - Yes: relay locally as UDP to thrid apps.

 ```